Improved orthopaedic and neurological post-op recovery times

 Some insurance companies cover the cost of hydrotherapy when referred by a veterinarian.
 Check with your provider.

 Debbie is finally pursuing a long time desire to work in canine rehabilitation, after 24 years in design.
 She developed an interest in hydrotherapy after her own dog had orthopaedic surgery and underwent post-operative rehabilitation.
-Debbie is currently completing a level 3 certificate in Canine Hydrotherapy through K9HS (UK).
+Debbie has completed a level 3 certificate in Canine Hydrotherapy through K9HS (UK).

 Debbie has a love of animals and aims to help them live a long, happy and healthy life.
 Outside of work, she enjoys gardening, boating and dining out.
 She has 2 dogs (Luca and Marley) and one cat (Muffin) as well as 36 sheep!

-As a veterinary nurse, Christina has been extensively involved in the treatment of animals with orthopaedic and neuromuscular conditions.
+As a veterinary nurse working within the ARC hospital, Christina is extensively involved in the treatment of animals with orthopaedic and neuromuscular conditions.
 Christina believes that the healing process doesn’t stop after orthopaedic surgery and is passionate about the role that rehabilitation plays in recovery for an animal.
-Christina is currently completing a level 3 certificate in Canine Hydrotherapy through K9HS (UK).
+Christina has completed a level 3 certificate in Canine Hydrotherapy through K9HS (UK).
 Outside of work, she enjoys yoga, swimming, mountain biking, skiing and loves indulging in European red wine.
 Christina has a dog (Blue) and a cat (Chas).